 This past weekend I had the opportunity to speak with writer/director/actor Leigh Whannell at WonderCon to learn more about what we can expect from the third installment of the Insidious franchise.
 As a prequel, Insidious: Chapter 3 takes fans back in time to discover how Elise (Lin Shaye), Specs (Whannell), and Tucker (Angus Sampson) came together to become the ghost hunters we know and love.
-Learn about his writing process and how he conceived the film’s main antagonist below.
+After the jump, learn about his writing process and how he conceived the film’s main antagonist.

 After leading the charge with the last two Insidious films, James Wan stepped down in order to direct a little indie called Furious 7 – you’ve probably never heard of it.
 Whannell, who has written and starred in all three films, took over as director for Insidious: Chapter 3 with Wan still attached as a producer.
 Through his experience, Leigh had a pretty clear vision going in as to what this prequel would focus on.